yooshang/collectd-mongodb/README.md

 * Password - the password for authentication
 * Host - hostname or IP address of the mongodb server defaults to 127.0.0.1
 * Port - the port of the mongodb server defaults to 27017
-* Database - the databases you want to monitor defaults to "admin".
+* Databases - the databases you want to monitor defaults to "admin".
 You can provide more than one database.

 The following is an example Collectd configuration for this plugin: